 - Ineffective in identifying problems developed between scheduled inspections

 As you can imagine from this list, the ineffectiveness of preventative maintenance results in reduced equipment life which means increased downtime, resulting in lost revenue and productivity.
 Predictive maintenance uses the real-time, current condition of equipment to determine when to do maintenance.
 Nobody has to study old data and guess about when service should be performed, with predictive maintenance the machine tells you!

 - Based on real-time data and correlations

 - Performed when the maintenance activity is most cost-effective

 - Performed before the equipment loses performance within a threshold

 Predictive maintenance lives up to its name: it can predict machine-specific failures by 70% because it will diagnose problems and deploy maintenance technicians much more quickly – and only when actually needed, reducing costs associated with unplanned downtime.
 It predicts the likelihood and timing of an event type occurring again, and uses that data to optimize your maintenance schedule and prevent unpredictable breakdowns.
-Not only are overall costs reduced but your cost control because much more transparent; you now know exactly what’s going on, where and why.
+Not only are overall costs reduced but your cost control becomes much more transparent; you now know exactly what’s going on, where, and why.
 Predictive maintenance is much more valuable than preventative maintenance!

 Are you wondering if predictive maintenance would work for your company?